CodecoolGlobal/freestyle-mern-project-2-react-9Andras/README.md

 ## Overview
 This project is built on the MERN (MongoDB, Express, React, Node.js) stack and is designed to efficiently manage movie data.
 It provides a search feature using a third-party API that allows you to browse and search for movies.

+# Technology Stack
+## Frontend:
+JavaScript/ES6
+React
+HTML/CSS
+## Backend:
+Node.js
+Express.js
+MongoDB
+Mongoose
+This project demonstrates the use of the MERN stack for efficient movie searching.

 ## Server side
 ### Install Dependencies
 cd ./server